 The Elk Grove Unified School District currently provides K-12 educational services to the SOIA Area.
-The land use assumptions discussed in Section 2, Project Description, indicate that anticipated future growth of the SOIA Area could have a potentially significant impact on public schools if the project created the need for expanding existing schools or constructing new public schools to maintain adequate service levels, and the school district either had not adopted impact fees pursuant to state law or failed to collect such fees at the time a building permit was requested by the developer.
-Projected K-12 enrollment for the SOIA Area is calculated to be 11,428 students, based on the land use assumptions contained within Section 2, Project Description (Fehrs and Peers, 2011).
+The land use assumptions discussed in Section 2, Project Description, indicate that future growth of the SOIA Area could have a potentially significant impact on public schools if the project created the need for expanding existing schools or constructing new public schools to maintain adequate service levels and the school district either had not adopted impact fees pursuant to state law or failed to collect such fees at the time a building permit was requested by the developer.
+Projected K-12 enrollment for the SOIA Area is calculated to be 11,428 students at buildout of the SOIA Area, based on the land use assumptions contained within Section 2, Project Description ( see Section 3.13, Population and Housing, for methodology for calculating potential student generation).

-Payment of a development impact fee to the Elk Grove Unified School District for the purpose of providing new or expanded public capital facilities required to serve new development.
+Payment of a development impact fee to the Elk Grove Unified School District for the purpose of providing new or expanded public capital facilities to serve new development is required.
 Should portions of the SOIA Area be annexed in the future into the City of Elk Grove, the City's General Plan includes goals and policies that ensure future development does not adversely impact school services.